ahinzmann/cmgtools-lite/README.md

 Before running, initialiaze the `basedir` variable in `makeInputs.py` to your `simboliklinkname`

+**Important: many of the following commands may take a long time to complete.
+It is recommended to use `screen` or `tmux` sessions if you are running locally**

 ### Make inclusive control plots with data ###

 Control plots to check data versus MC agreement with just preselections applied can be made for several variables with the script `make-control-plots-submit.py` where the list of